How to improve the root – Run it locally

 For some reason, if you are running a DNS resolver on the Internet, strongly suggest that you restrict access by IP address/network.

-A better approach is perhaps to configure the DNS resolver software on a RFC1918 private IP address & configure wireguard/openvpn.
+A better approach is perhaps to configure the DNS resolver software on a RFC1918 private IP address & configure Wireguard/openvpn.
 Using this approach, the resolver is never exposed to the Internet while at the same time, devices can send DNS queries via the wireguard/openvpn tunnel.

 Educational & Research Institutions in India having their own ASN